samsarahq/samsara-sdks/python-sdk/docs/DriversApi.md

 from samsara.rest import ApiException from pprint import pprint

+# Enter a context with an instance of the API client
+with samsara.ApiClient() as api_client:
     # Create an instance of the API class
-api_instance = samsara.DriversApi()
+    api_instance = samsara.DriversApi(api_client)
     id = 'id_example' # str | ID of the driver.
 This can either be the Samsara-specified ID, or an external ID.
 External IDs are customer specified key-value pairs created in the POST or PATCH requests of this resource.
 To specify an external ID as part of a path parameter, use the following format: `key:value`.
 For example, `payrollId:ABFS18600`

     try:
         # Retrieve a driver
-    api_response = api_instance.get_driver_by_id(id)
+        api_response = api_instance.get_driver(id)
         pprint(api_response)
     except ApiException as e:
-    print("Exception when calling DriversApi->get_driver_by_id: %s\n" % e)
+        print("Exception when calling DriversApi->get_driver: %s\n" % e)
 ```

 ### Parameters